qwe2820435o2/SceneGuide/Other/ThreadLocal value is disordered.md

 The next time the request comes, the thread is reused and the data obtained in the last request is obtained.

+Example:
+The first:  User A -> Gateway -> Service -> interceptor Set A Info -> Get A Info The second: User B -> Gateway -> Service -> interceptor No B Info(token expire or other else) -> But still get A Info

 ```